phpstan/phpstan/website/src/writing-php-code/phpdoc-types.md

 * `object{'foo': int, "bar"?: string}` (property `bar` is optional in the object)
 * `object{foo: int, bar?: string}` (quotes around property names aren't necessary)

+Object shape properties are read-only.
+You can intersect the object shape with another class to make them writable:

+* `object{foo: int, bar?: string}&\stdClass`

 Literals and constants
 -------------------------